 Confirm that your solar installer is properly licensed.
 This ensures that the work is done properly using current best installation practices.
 Tennessee requires any solar energy project valued at $25,000 or higher to be overseen by a licensed "prime contractor."
 The prime contractor is responsible for hiring licensed subcontractors as required.
 Even if a project doesn't cross the $25,000 value threshold, you will still need an electrical journeyman or master electrician to pull permits.

-Get free, detailed quotes from 3–5 solar companies.
-A quote should list all costs and identify the solar parts included.
-Looking at several quotes can help you find the most cost-effective option.
+To find a solar installer that works with your budget, ask for free, detailed quotes from at least three providers.
+The quotes should outline all costs and list the solar equipment included.
+Looking at several quotes helps you identify the most cost-effective option.

 High-quality solar installations should include robust workmanship and performance guarantees.
 The workmanship warranty covers any installation issues like cracks in the panels, poor alignment, or poor wiring.
-The output guarantee ensures an energy generation baseline.
+The output warranty ensures an energy generation baseline.
 Strong guarantees reflect a solar provider's confidence in its installations.

 Switching to solar power can help lower your energy expenses over time.
 Be sure to weigh these aspects when judging the cost and value of solar panels.